mayorJAY/StackOverflow-Community-Version/README.md

 # StackOverflow - Community Version

-An Android StackOverflow client application implemented using the MVVM pattern, Retrofit2, LiveData, ViewModel, Repository pattern, View Binding.
+An Android StackOverflow client application implemented using the MVVM pattern, Retrofit2, LiveData, Flow, ViewModel, Repository pattern, View Binding.
 Users can get to view Questions which have been asked on Stack Overflow; picking a particular Question makes the user view it in details as well as the Answers provided.
 These Questions can be filtered by any of these four categories; Active, Recent, Hot or Voted.
 Questions that have an accepted Answer are easily identified.
 Users can also search for a particular problem they are having by typing in any search query of choice.
 Questions are curated based on the search query and presented to the user; again, the user can pick a particular Question to view the provided Answers.
 # Tech Stack